matheusvilano/PyWwise/README.md

 ```

 Alternatively, you may use a `with` statement for context management, so the connection to Wwise is automatically closed
 once the `with` block is done.
-Here a variation of the previous example:
+Here is a variation on the previous example:

 ```python
 from pywwise import new_waapi_connection, SystemPath